Animal Control & Licensing

 Under the Champlin City Ordinance regarding the keeping and licensing of dogs, owners need to be aware of the following requirements:

-- Dogs six months and older must be licensed and have current vaccinations (city license & vaccination tags must be securely fastened to the dog’s collar).
+- Dogs six months and older must be licensed and have current vaccinations (city license and vaccination tags must be securely fastened to the dog's collar).

 - Dogs are prohibited from running at large (pets should be leashed and under the direct control of a responsible person).

 - Dog owners need to be responsible for cleaning up after their pets.

 - Continuing or excessive barking, howling or whining is a violation of the City's public nuisance ordinance.

 Keeping your dog currently licensed ensures they are current with their vaccinations and can assist the police officer in locating the owner of a lost pet by referencing the license number from the police records system.

 To license your dog, bring recent vet documents, showing proof of current rabies vaccination and tag number, into the Police Department.
 Other information needed includes the owner's name, address and phone, and the dog's name, age, breed, gender and coloring.

 |Two-Year Dog License||$12|